 - beetFs is a FUSE filesystem for browsing the music in your beets library.
-(Might be out of date.) - A cmus plugin integrates with the cmus console music player. - beets-artistcountry fetches the artist's country of origin from MusicBrainz. - dsedivec has two plugins: edit and moveall. - beet-amazon adds Amazon.com as a tagger data source. - copyartifacts helps bring non-music files along during import. - beets-check automatically checksums your files to detect corruption. - beets-alternatives manages external files. - beets-follow lets you check for new albums from artists you like. - beets-setlister generate playlists from the setlists of a given artist. - beets-noimport adds and removes directories from the incremental import skip list.
+(Might be out of date.) - A cmus plugin integrates with the cmus console music player. - beets-artistcountry fetches the artist's country of origin from MusicBrainz. - dsedivec has two plugins: edit and moveall. - beet-amazon adds Amazon.com as a tagger data source. - copyartifacts helps bring non-music files along during import. - beets-check automatically checksums your files to detect corruption. - · beets-alternatives manages external files. - beets-follow lets you check for new albums from artists you like. - beets-setlister generate playlists from the setlists of a given artist. - · beets-noimport adds and removes directories from the incremental import skip list. - whatlastgenre fetches genres from various music sites. - beets-usertag lets you use keywords to tag and organize your music.